Michael Bay's unrealized projects: Fast and Loose

 On October 7, 2024, Bay was set to direct Will Smith in the film Fast and Loose, with Chris Bremner and Eric Pearson writing the screenplay.
 By August 7, 2025, Bay had departed from the production over creative differences with Smith.

+OutRun

+On April 21, 2025, it was announced that Michael Bay would direct and co-produce an adaptation of Out Run for Universal Pictures and Sega Sammy Group with Sydney Sweeney also set to co-produce the film.

 Producer only

 The Changeling remake

 In October 2006, a remake of The Changeling was announced as a co-production between film companies Rogue Pictures and Platinum Dunes.
 There have been no further announcements since.

 Near Dark remake

 In October 2006, a remake of Near Dark was announced as a co-production between film companies Rogue Pictures and Platinum Dunes.
 On January 29, 2008, Samuel Bayer was hired to direct the remake.
 In December 2008, Platinum Dunes producer Bradley Fuller stated that the project had been put on hold due to similarities in conception with Twilight, a film which also contained a romance between human and vampire characters.